databrary/design/curation/ingest_workflows/staff_ingest.md

 * Staff will then review materials as they appear on the site and correct any errors that occurred during the ingest process.
 * Ensure that data has correct permissions applied to them.
 * Reach out to contributor to set schedule a date and time to have a tour for their data, this will also give them a chance to ask questions about taking over the volume on Databrary and suggest any changes they would like to be made before everything is shared.

+## <a name="assisted_curation">Assisted Curation</a>

+* Users can submit a batch of videos to be organized on their volume by going to `/edit?page=assist` on their volume.
+There they can **1)** select the checkbox for assisted curation. **2)** Upload any files they want on their volume along with a spreadsheet that gives information about where the files should go (see ([Databrary Ingest Template Spreadsheet](https://github.com/databrary/curation/blob/master/spec/templates/ingest_template.xlsx)) and **3)** provide details and further information about the upload and click submit.
+This will send the curator a notification that someone has requested help with their contribution.

+* Curator can then pull all uploaded content from the `top` folder with the following query:

+    \copy (select a.*, c.id as container_id from asset a left join slot_asset sa on a.id = sa.asset left join container c on sa.container = c.id where a.volume = <volid> and c.top = true) to <csv_file_.csv> With CSV HEADER;

+  Or by using the script `assisted.py` in `curation/tools/scripts`

+* Clean up and standardize provided spreadsheet ([INGEST SPREADSHEET CONVENTIONS](http://example.com/pending)) (e.g. ISO 8601 for dates, a key for Identifying the session, ETC.)

+* Join the output of the top folder asset dump with the spreadsheet such that the filename provided matches to the asset id using [csvkit](https://github.com/wireservice/csvkit): `csvjoin -c name metadata_provided_by_lab.csv asset_metadata_pulled_from_db.csv > joine_metadata.csv` to create the file that will be used to run the ingest script (see: _Once a dataset has been prepared_) above.
+The asset id, in this case, will be the asset id for the ingest JSON (rather than the path to file on the staging server).

 ## <a name="protocols">Tracking ingestion progress and file sharing</a>